 Step 3: Combine all ingredients

-Add the seasoned wet mixture from step 2, to the large bowl of crabmeat.
-Add the egg, panko breadcrumbs and chopped parsley.
+Add the mayo mixture to the large bowl of crabmeat.
+Add the egg, panko and chopped parsley.
 Mix everything together with a rubber spatula until just combined.
-Try not to over-mix because you want the lumps of crab to remain in tact.
+Try not to over-mix, you want the lumps of crab to remain in tact.